opconWizard/opcon-docs/docs/reference/best-practices.md

 3. Set a Late to Start value for the jobs in the     subschedule.
 For more information, refer to the **Late to Start** value under [Job Automation     Components](../job-components/frequency.md).
-4. Set up ENS to include the jobs in the subschedule in a group that sends notifications for jobs that are [Late to     Start]{.skd-job-statuses}.
+4. Set up ENS to include the jobs in the subschedule in a group that sends notifications for jobs that are Late to Start.
 For more information, refer to [Event Notification](../notifications/Components.md).

 ## Shut Down a Machine with an LSAM